ansible/vscode-ansible/docs/development/webview_guide.md

     *  webpack config file: [webpack.config.ts](https://github.com/ansible/vscode-ansible/blob/main/webpack.config.ts)

-2.  **External resources:** The best explanation of the implementing a webview is described by Microsoft.
+2.  **External resources:** The best explanation of implementing a webview is described by Microsoft.
 You can look at these:

     *  [Microsoft’s guide for the Webview API](https://code.visualstudio.com/api/extension-guides/webview)